Sandbox Proxy Isolation

 - The worker runtime never gets the primary runtime API key files, Matrix client state, or orchestrator authority.

-- The shared token authenticates all proxy traffic, so use a strong random value.
+- The sandbox token authenticates proxy traffic, so use a strong random value.

 - Credential leases are single-use by default and expire after 60 seconds.

-workerBackend: static_runner, the Kubernetes sidecar usesemptyDirscratch space and shares access to the same agent storage directories as the main process. - With
+- With workerBackend: static_runner, the Kubernetes sidecar uses emptyDir scratch space and shares access to the same agent storage directories as the main process.

 Sandbox-runner API endpoints